-According to research, the number of ransomware attacks nearly doubled in the first half of 2021.
-The recent surge in cybercrime is attributed to the increased digitisation caused by the COVID-19 pandemic.
+The recent surge in cybercrime is attributed to increased levels of connectivity, remote working, reliance on technology, and automation.
 Here’s what to do after a ransomware attack.

 Data from Diligent shows that €15,000 is lost every minute due to phishing attacks, globally.
 Chief information security officers say mobile devices are now challenging to protect from cyber threats, and executives in the C-suite are 12 times more likely to be a target of phishing attacks and malware.
 Worryingly, Diligent’s research also found that 51% of EMEA board members use their personal email for sensitive board communications.